Man City transfer news: Atletico Madrid's Deyna Castellanos signs three-year deal with WSL side

-Deyna Castellanos joins Manchester City on three-year deal from Atletico Madrid; Venezuela international has 12 goals in 25 games for her country and was nominated for the FIFA Best Women's Player of the Year in 2017 when she was just 18; Castellanos will wear No 10 at Man City
+Deyna Castellanos joins Man City on three-year deal from Atletico Madrid; Venezuela striker has 12 goals in 25 games for her country and was nominated for FIFA Best Women's Player in 2017 aged just 18; Castellanos will wear the No 10 shirt and says she'll become a better player at Man City

 Manchester City have signed Atletico Madrid striker Deyna Castellanos on a three-year deal.